 President Donald Trump has expanded funding for ICE and many immigrants with no criminal convictions have been taken into federal custody.

-“It’s not a constructive decision,” said protester Carlos Reyes. “[It] puts a level of fear into the hearts of all families, especially the children that haver to wonder if their mom or dad are going to come home, or what they’re going to do if their mom or their dad gets taken.”
+“It’s not a constructive decision,” said Carlos Reyes, who protested outside the jail Wednesday. “[It] puts a level of fear into the hearts of all families, especially the children that have to wonder if their mom or dad are going to come home, or what they’re going to do if their mom or their dad gets taken.”

-The Trump administration has recently deployed National Guard troops to cities like Chicago under the guise of protecting immigration enforcement officers.
+The Trump administration has recently deployed National Guard troops to cities like Chicago saying it’s to protect immigration enforcement officers.